plovanpete/dealscoverCS3980project/README.md

 **index.html**: The HTML file that is rendered onto the page, uses Bootstrap for styling the buttons,text, and list.

 **script.js**: The javascript file that handles the logic and displays messages if things are not filled.
+Page is automatically updated each time a deal/coupon is created,updated, or deleted.

 ## Roadmap:
 The document and Outline can be found here for final project: